postsharp/Metalama.Documentation/content/conceptual/aspects/advising/implementing-interfaces.md

 ---
 # Implementing interfaces

-Some aspects need to modify the target type so that it implements a new interface.
+Some aspects need to modify the target type to implement a new interface.
 This can be done only by using the programmatic advising API.

 ## Step 1.
 Call IAdviceFactory.ImplementInterface